 Here we consider subdivisions of $K_4$, that has played interesting role in coloring problems \cite{j&t}.
 As a strengthening of Hajós' conjecture, Toft \cite{bjarne} posed the problem if every 4-chromatic graph contains a totally odd subdivision of $K_4$.
 Thomassen \cite{toks1} and independently Wang \cite{toks2} gave an affirmative answer for this.

 Bellitto et al. \cite{counter} constructed planar graphs refuting Conjecture~\ref{ccc}.
 Characteristically, those counterexamples have $K_4$-minors.
 Therefore, we study whether this property has fundamental importance.
 We conjecture that every $K_4$-minor-free subcubic graph possesses a crumby coloring.
-On the other hand, we show that one topological appearance of $K_4$ is not yet an obstacle.
+On the other hand, we show the topological appearance of one copy of $K_4$ is not yet an obstacle.

 As the core of the problem, we first consider $\le2$-subdivisions of $K_4$.
 That is, every edge contains 0, 1 or 2 subdivision vertices.
 It feels straightforward to give a computer-assisted proof, which we did.
 We decided to include it as an appendix.
 However, we opted for a human proof argument.